SpencerTinnin/e621dl/README.md

 [Dogs]
 tags = dog

-[Parrot]
+[Parrots]
 tags = parrot

-[Owl]
+[Owls]
 tags = owl

+[Rabbits]
+tags = rabbit

+[Dolphins]
+tags = dolphin

+[Sharks]
+tags = shark

+[Kangaroos]
+tags = kangaroo
 ```

 This way we will iterate over all four tags without redundant overlapping for every tag search string.

-Prefilter has exactly the same parameters as regular searches, but days are actually maximum days of all searches.
-Another limitation is metatags are not supported outside of prefilter section.
+Prefilters have exactly the same parameters as regular searches, but days are actually maximum days of all searches.
+Another limitation is metatags are not supported outside of prefilter sections.

 ## Normal Operation